-A person hired as a new employee shall have a merit advancement date after completion of 2,080 hours of satisfactory service in the first step of the salary range and upon recommendation of the District Manager.
+A person hired as a new employee shall have a merit advancement date after completion of one (1) year (2,080 hours), of full time satisfactory service in the first step of the salary range and upon recommendation of the District Manager.
 For part-time employees in permanent positions, the 2,080-hour requirement will be prorated based on the employee's FTE allocation.
-Additionally, for those positions for which the District requires obtaining and maintaining state certification, the employee shall pass State Certification Tests A and B: Pesticide and Mosquito Control, prior to advancement to step 2.
+Additionally, for those positions for which the District requires obtaining and maintaining state certification, the employee shall pass and the passing of State Certification Tests A and B: Pesticide and Mosquito Control, prior to advancement to step 2 and the recommendation of the District Manager.